Majors & Minors

 - Social Science / History

 The "Certificate Only" program at Judson University is designed for individuals who already have at least a bachelor's degree and are looking to obtain their license to teach in the state of Illinois.
-Many of the required courses are offered during the late afternoon and evening hours to accommodate those who already have full-time employment.

 More Information >>